-You can read our essential guide to serviced apartments to find out more.
+(You can also read our essential guide to serviced apartments to find out more.)

 What is a serviced apartment?